my1396/Econ-Study/_posts/2024-04-10-CorollaNav.md

 1. Press the “MAP” button.
 2. Check that the current position map is displayed.

-> While driving, the current vehicle posi- tion mark is fixed on the screen and the map moves.
+> While driving, the current vehicle position mark is fixed on the screen and the map moves.